MatheLi/Fall_Detection_App_AI/posts/The_team/Mario.md

 # Mario Schweikert
 Hey!
 My name is Mario and I am 16 years old.
 I am in year 11 at a German academic high school.
 When I was 6 years old, I got my first computer.
 6 years later I started programming and took part in some competitions.
-Currently my favorite programminglanguage is Python but I also program in Java.
+Currently my favorite programming language is Python but I also program in Java.
 After accomplishing my A-levels, I want to study computer science.
 The competition „Bundeswettbewerb Künstliche Intelligenz“ aroused my interest in AI.